Letter E is for erotomania, or is it?

 When it comes to those I’ve loved from afar or up close, I’ve been certain of one thing: I’m not capable of loving someone who doesn’t love me.

 Can you see how this could be a huge problem, not unlike the problem of the erotomaniac?

 That’s because it means as long as I love someone, I’m convinced that they love me back, no matter all torment, obstacles and evidence to the contrary.

-One of the most exciting aspects in the people I’m into, is how much they’re into me.
+One of the most exciting aspects of the people I’m into is how much they’re into me.
 And the reverse holds true for them.
 It’s returned admiration that feeds admiration.
 But how often do we imagine returned admiration?

 I happen to be as painfully cerebral as I am emotional, but it doesn’t stop me from putting stock into my gut feelings.

 Gut feelings are problematic.
 Sometimes we choose to rely on them instead of conscious reasoning because we don’t like the answer reason provides.